yukselkagan/yukselkagan/README.md

 Gece is HTML5 game.
 Have 2 characters for players.
 2 Players can play from 1 keyboard.
-Player 1 have A,S,D buttons for action and have arrow keys for move, Player 2 have J,K,L buttons for action and have keyboard num buttons for move.
+Player 1 has A, S,D buttons for action and have arrow keys for move, Player 2 has J, K, L buttons for action and have keyboard num buttons for move.
-I publish it on my website.
+I published it on my website.
-It made with JavaScript.
+It was made with JavaScript.